 Dr. Baker Hubbard, MD, is the Thomas M. Aaberg Professor of Ophthalmology within Emory University’s School of Medicine.
-He has served at the Emory Eye Center since 2000 and currently holds the position of Chief of the Section of Vitreorentinal Disease and Surgery.
+He has served at the Emory Eye Center since 2000 and currently holds the position of Chief of the Section of Vitreoretinal Disease and Surgery.
 Additionally, he is Vice-Chief of the Ophthalmology Service at Children’s Hospital of Atlanta, Egleston, and is past Director of the Vitreoretinal Fellowship training at Emory Eye Center.

 Dr. Hubbard is a graduate of Vanderbilt University School of Medicine (1992), where he completed an internship in general surgery.
 Following that, he completed a fellowship in ophthalmic pathology at the Armed Forces Institute of Pathology in Washington, DC (1995).
 Upon completion, he entered a residency program at Emory Eye Center, finishing in 1998, before moving onto a fellowship in vitreoretinal diseases and surgery at the Barnes Retina Institute, Washington University School of Medicine (2000).
-He joined the faculty at Emory eye Center in 2000, becoming a full professor in 2014.
+He joined the faculty at Emory Eye Center in 2000, becoming a full professor in 2014.

 Using his profession to draw an analogy, he described what the vitreous gel does for the eye.
 He said, “Without a normal vitreous to hold the retina in place during childhood, the retina does not develop properly and retinal detachment develops early in life.
 These detachments are devastating difficult to repair, and sometimes, despite our best efforts, children with this condition become blind.
 As you can see, a good, solid vitreous gel is extremely important for the developing eye.”
 He goes onto say, “Brookstone was the vitreous gel for my adolescence.
-One of the best things my parents did for me was to enroll me in Brookstone for high school. high school is only four years long, but it has a disproportionate affect.
+One of the best things my parents did for me was to enroll me in Brookstone for high school.
+High school is only four years long, but it has a disproportionate effect.
 Like the vitreous in a child’s eye, the mentors, role models, and life-long friendships from Brookstone helped me get set for life.”

 Naming and thanking beloved teachers and coaches like Joe Sparks, Wendell McKenzie, Preston Hodges, Tina Epperson, David Youngblood, Ron Burkhardt, Mr. Beal, Coach Cole and of course, Nan and Sam Pate, Hubbard said, “When I teach young doctors, my goal is to inspire them the way Sam Pate inspired me.”

 Laney Woolfolk Lewis is the head of marketing for IBM Watson Media and IBM Cloud Video, new units within IBM’s Watson and Cloud Division.
 Laney is responsible for all aspects of marketing, including lead generation, product marketing, global expansion, and communications.
-IBM Cloud Video specializes in enabling major media and entertainment companies like HBO, A&E, and Food Network to compete with streaming services like Netflix, as well as providing internal and external communication solutions for companies like Tesla, Airbnb, and Pnterest.
+IBM Cloud Video specializes in enabling major media and entertainment companies like HBO, A&E, and Food Network to compete with streaming services like Netflix, as well as providing internal and external communication solutions for companies like Tesla, Airbnb, and Pinterest.

 Laney came to IBM through the acquisition of Clearleap in December 2015.
-Laney was Clearleap’s first hire in marketing in 2009 when the venture-backed start up employed about 20 people, and ultimately led marketing for the life of the company as it grew to 100+ employees.
+Laney was Clearleap’s first hire in marketing in 2009 when the venture-backed startup employed about 20 people and ultimately led marketing for the life of the company as it grew to 100+ employees.
 A member of the management team, Laney was critical to the company’s growth and ultimately to its acquisition process.
 Prior to Clearleap, Laney worked as a marketing manager at two other tech start-ups.
 Laney’s first job was at Ogilvy & Mather in NYC on the Time Warner Cable account.